Y0-L0/helm-snoop/docs/ARCHITECTURE.md

 ---

-This document encodes the initial architecture and a pragmatic, incremental plan to reach a useful analyzer quickly while leaving room for stricter static guarantees under `--strict`.
+This document encodes the initial architecture and a pragmatic, incremental plan to quickly reach a useful state while leaving room for stricter static guarantees under `--strict`.